Usaamakhan/replit-twibbon/CODE_INCONSISTENCIES.md

 If an admin accidentally clicks "Ban User" instead of "Warn User," there's no undo button.
 They have to manually find the user and reverse the action.

 **What does this mean?**
 Accidental clicks lead to long cleanup processes.
+The admin has to:
+1. Remember which user they just banned by mistake
+2. Go to the users page
+3. Search for that user
+4. Manually unban them

 **Impact:**
-- Wastes admin time
+- Wastes admin time (could take 2-5 minutes to fix one mistake)
 - Users experience temporary unfair bans
 - Higher chance of admin errors causing problems
+- Stressful for admins who make mistakes

 **Best solution:**
 Three options: